Epic poetry: India

 In India, folk epics reflect the caste system of Indian society and the life of the lower levels of society, such as cobblers and shepherds, see C.N.
 Ramachandran, "Ambivalence and Angst: A Note on Indian folk epics," in Lauri Honko (2002. p.
 295).
 Some Indian oral epics feature strong women who actively pursue personal freedom in their choice of a romantic partner (Stuart, Claus, Flueckiger and Wadley, eds, 1989, p.
 5).

 Japan

 Japanese traditional performed narratives were sung by blind singers.
 One of the most famous, The Tale of the Heike, deals with historical wars and had a ritual function to placate the souls of the dead (Tokita 2015, p.
 7).

 Africa

 A variety of epic forms are found in Africa.
 Some have a linear, unified style while others have a more cyclical, episodic style (Barber 2007, p.
 50).
 The best known of African epics is Epic of Sundiata from Mali.
 Some contemporary scholarship presses against the bifurcation of "epic vs. novel".

-There is also the epic of "Kelefaa Saane", "part of the repertoire that maintains the memroy of a legendary warrior prince of Kaabu, a kingdom in the Senegambian area of West Africa, in the nineteenth century".
+There is also the epic of "Kelefaa Saane", "part of the repertoire that maintains the memory of a legendary warrior prince of Kaabu, a kingdom in the Senegambian area of West Africa, in the nineteenth century".